zachpmanson/notes/notes/Archive/Lines.md

 -- [lori](https://d-shoot.net/)

-Written on cohost, though I came across their [pre-emptive autopsy of cohost](https://hackers.town/@lori/110656479473125841).
+Written on cohost, though I came across it in their [pre-emptive autopsy of cohost](https://hackers.town/@lori/110656479473125841).